hcts-hra/heidenc/content/bibliography.md

 Availability: Open access via [National Diet Library](https://id.ndl.go.jp/digimeta/2931764); SCAN in Heidelberg as part of *Yangwu congchao*, vol. 6 and as part of *Xixue fuqiang congshu, shixue bu* 史學部.

 *Taisei seiji ruiten* 泰西政事類典 (Encyclopaedia of political affairs in the West) by 石川暎作 Ishikawa Eisaku (1885-1886), 東京：経済雑誌社, 1884-86. ５冊（別冊共）Japanese.
 According to Kang Youwei, several reprints.
 Ishikawa seems to have cooperated with others.
 This is a translation of *The Standard Library Cyclopedia of Political, Constitutional, Statistical and Forensic Knowledge, Forming a Work of Universal Reference on subjects of Civil Administration, Political Economy, Finance, Commerce, Laws and Social Relations: forming a work of universal reference on subjects of civil administration, political economy, finance, commerce, laws and social relations,* London: Henry G. Bohn, 1860, 4 vols.
 This is an exact reprint of a 1848-1849 edition.
-This edition in turn is an exact reprint of *Political dictionary : forming a work of universal reference, both constitutional and legal : and embracing the terms of civil administration, of political economy and social relations, and of all the more important statistical departments of finance and commerce*.
+This edition in turn is an exact reprint of *Political dictionary: forming a work of universal reference, both constitutional and legal: and embracing the terms of civil administration, of political economy and social relations, and of all the more important statistical departments of finance and commerce*.
 London: C. Knight and Co., 1845-1846.
 This in turn is mostly drawing on G. Long ed., *The Penny Cyclopaedia of the Society for the Diffusion of Useful Knowledge*, London: Charles Knight, 1833-1843.
 According to the preface in the *Standard Library Cyclopedia*, many articles there have been taken unaltered from the Penny Cyclopedia.

 The sequence of the terms in *Taisei seiji ruiten* follows the Latin alphabet.
 It consists of translated items.
 Japanese.